-The River Tyne supports an important breeding population of around 800 pairs of Kittiwakes.
+The River Tyne supports an important breeding population of Kittiwakes.
 You can find out about the birds, how to see them and efforts to protect them.

 To find out more about the Tyne Kittiwakes and the work of the Partnership, please follow the links below.